New course for fish and shellfish farmers and staff

 IFA Aquaculture members are concerned with sustainability.
 The clearest demonstration of the sustainability of the sector is that it can be passed on through the generations as a viable and developing business. training and life long learning are essential skills in ensuring the next generation of aquaculturists are prepared for the complex world of on-line business, regulation and bureacracy.
 That’s where the new Aquabusiness course began – a response to a real need in industry to provide the necessary skills and knowledge to ensure the most professional, modern and sustainable industry possible.

-A new course, (ITC-FLYER-0008.1 Aquabusiness 4pp P13) developed by BIM, Carlow IT and IFA Aquaculture starts in September 2017, and is aimed at those from within the seafood industry (aquaculture, fisheries added value etc.) and from outside the sector to give them a qualification not in the production techniques etc. of seafood, but instead in the business end with the skills/outcomes from the course as below;
+A new course, ITC-AD-0007.1 Aquabusiness 265×170 Jun2018 P02 (002) P13) developed by BIM, Carlow IT and IFA Aquaculture was launched in September 2017, and is aimed at those from within the seafood industry (aquaculture, fisheries added value etc.) and from outside the sector to give them a qualification not in the production techniques etc. of seafood, but instead in the business end with the skills/outcomes from the course as below;

 - Aquabusiness law and regulatory compliance